Policies for Workload Identity Manager¶

 What's a type?

-Types are how Firefly determines whether or not a specific CSR is valid.
+Types are how Workload Identity Manager determines whether or not a specific CSR is valid.

 - Ignored Use for properties that you don't want to appear in the issued certificate (whether it's requested or not).